-The U.S. Congress has enacted the UCMJ, which empowers the U.S. President and the military chain of command to exercise effective discipline over the U.S. Armed Forces.
-The U.S. President has implemented this legislation through the Manual for Courts-Martial, which provides detailed rules on the conduct of judicial and non-judicial proceedings for all of the Military Departments.
-The exercise of this disciplinary power is also subject to independent judicial review by a civilian court, subject to ultimate review by the U.S. Supreme Court.
+The U.S. Congress has enacted the UCMJ, which empowers the U.S. President, the Secretary concerned, and designated military commanders to exercise effective discipline over the U.S. Armed Forces.
+The U.S. President has implemented this legislation through the Manual for Courts-Martial, which provides detailed rules on the conduct of judicial and non-judicial proceedings.
+Certain court-martial convictions may be subject to independent judicial review by a civilian court, subject to ultimate review by the U.S. Supreme Court.

 In addition, the Posse Comitatus Act (18 U.S.C.
 1385) provides criminal penalties for anyone who "except in cases and circumstances expressly authorized by the Constitution or Act of Congress, willfully uses any part of the Army, the Navy, the Marine Corps, the Air Force, or the Space Force as a posse comitatus or otherwise to execute the laws."
-As implemented under

-DoD policy, the U.S. Armed Forces (including active or reserve components when acting under federal authority) do not participate directly in civilian law enforcement activities unless otherwise authorized by law to do so.
+As implemented under DoD policy, the U.S. Armed Forces (including active or reserve components when acting under federal authority) do not participate directly in civilian law enforcement activities unless otherwise authorized by law to do so.
 These restrictions do not apply to military law enforcement functions related to military personnel and DoD installations.

-The basis and rules for the collection of intelligence and conduct of intelligence operations are clearly prescribed publicly by statute and executive orders.
-The statutory framework for U.S. intelligence is found in the National Security Act of 1947 (50 U.S.C.
-401-504), as amended, including significant amendments establishing a new Director of National Intelligence, found in the Intelligence Reform and Terrorism Prevention Act of 2004.
+The basis and rules for the collection of intelligence and conduct of intelligence operations are prescribed publicly by executive orders.
+The statutory framework for the U.S. intelligence apparatus is found in the National Security Act of 1947, as amended (hereinafter the National Security Act of 1947), including significant amendments establishing a new Director of National Intelligence, found in the Intelligence Reform and Terrorism Prevention Act of 2004.
 The National Security Act of 1947 established the National Security Council and the Central Intelligence Agency, authorizes DoD to conduct certain intelligence activities, and establishes funding rules, accountability to civilian leadership, and congressional oversight.
-Among other things, the National Security Act requires that certain congressional committees be kept fully and currently informed of U.S. intelligence activities.
+Among other things, the National Security Act of 1947 requires that certain congressional committees be kept fully and currently informed of U.S. intelligence activities.
 The key Executive Order in this regard is E.O.
 12333, dated December 4, 1981, as amended by E.O.
-13355, dated August 27, 2004; and E.O.
+13355, dated August 27, 2009; and E.O.
 13470, dated July 30, 2008.
-There are also numerous legislative provisions that protect privacy and access to information.
+There are also numerous executive orders and legislative provisions that protect privacy and access to information.